KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 ### Is there a difference between an _rvalue_ and an _rvalue reference_? {#rv-vs-rvref}

-Long story short: Yes!
+Yes!
 The two notions are very different.
-I see this misconception come up time and time again, but not in the form of this direct question.
-The truth is, when learning the new concept of rvalues, the ideas of _rvalues_ and _rvalue references_ become conflated together.
+This misconception comes up time and time again, but not in the form of this direct question.
+I noticed that while learning the new concept of rvalues, the ideas of _rvalues_ and _rvalue references_ can become conflated together.
 Many refer to one or the other interchangeably.
 This is a stage I lived through, and was surprised that this is rarely disambiguated directly.

 This often manifests itself in code like this (which doesn't work):